Updated March 4, 2020 . AmFam Team

 If water damage to your apartment seeps into another unit, damaging the resident’s belongings, your renters insurance liability coverage can help protect your finances from the cost of replacing their things.

 If sewer backup happens in your apartment, you may be wondering if your renters insurance will cover damage to your personal property.
 Unless you’ve purchased sewer backup, septic backup and sump overflow coverage in addition to your standard renters policy, your renters insurance won’t cover your personal property should a sewer backup occur.
-And while your landlord’s insurance will cover damage to the apartment itself, it won’t help pay to replace your things if they’re damaged.

 Not all types of water damage are covered by your renters insurance.
 In some instances, damage caused by water will be covered by your landlord’s insurance.
 For example, if your landlord has flood insurance for the building and a flood damages the carpet in your first floor apartment, you wouldn’t have to file a claim with your renters insurance.